heyjaywilson/hog4_osc/README.md

    * If you downloaded the zip folder, extract the files from the folder into their own folder named hog4-osc.

-2. Open the terminal and change your directory to your downloads folder
+2. Open the terminal and change your directory to your folder names hog4-osc

-   * You can do this by typing the following `cd downloads/hog4-osc`

 3. Type `npm install` and let this process run
 4. Now change directories to the web directory by typing the following `cd web`
 5. Type `bower install` and let this process run